Table of Contents

 Corneal collagen cross-linking is a technique that was first used in 1998 to treat patients with a disease called keratoconus.
 In keratoconus, the cornea (the front clear window of the eye) can become weak, thin, and irregularly shaped.
 Instead of keeping their normal round shape, corneas with keratoconus can bulge forward into the shape of a cone causing poor vision.
 Corneal cross-linking is now being performed for patients with this condition in approximately 450 centers throughout the world.

 Normal corneas have crosslinks between their collagen fibers that keep them strong and able to retain their normal shape.
 In keratoconus, the cornea is weak with too few cross-links or support beams.
 This weakened structure allows the cornea to bulge outwards.
 The cross-linking procedure adds cross-links or “cross beams” to the cornea, making it more stable, holding its shape, and focusing power better.
-These new cross-links help strengthen the cornea which stops the thinning process and further loss of vision.
+Cross linking surgery helps strengthen the cornea which stops the thinning process and further loss of vision.

 As you may know, keratoconus is a condition that often runs in families.
 Therefore, it’s important to arrange a screening for all family members of patients with keratoconus.
 If caught early, there is a good chance that corneal cross-linking can halt the progression of keratoconus and prevent the need for uncomfortable contact lens wear and/or corneal transplant.